 Get to know the nuts and bolts of what good mobile UX looks like for your store.
 Using Shopify's store builder means that you automatically get a store that’s optimized for mobile devices, whereas anyone working with a more custom system like Drupal may have to put in some extra development time to get things just right.
 If you have gone with a shopping app as well, make sure that it’s been robustly tested before the big launch.

 Either way, it’s worth taking the time to test your store yourself on a variety of devices, from laptops to tablets — with differing web speeds, and from different locations and IP addresses around the world.
 If a customer finds your site difficult to navigate, it’s easy for them to go elsewhere.
 It’s up to you to make sure they don’t need to.
+You should constantly improve your Shopify knowledge to ensure you are providing the best possible experience ;)

 It’s a hot, sunny day, and you’ve made the perfect lemonade.
 It’s the ideal sparkling solution for a warm summer’s day.
 But you’re selling it on an empty street, and no-one knows you’re there.
 That’s why you need to ramp up your online marketing strategy.
 Your plan should include paid, owned and earned media, and consist of useful and relevant content.